PoisotLab/ms_metaweb_transfer/manuscript.md

 underlying data, corresponding to 12 dimensions.

 ![Left: representation of the screeplot of the eigenvalues from the t-SVD on the European metaweb.
-The screeplot shows no obvious drop in the eigenvalues that may be leveraged to automatically detect a minimal dimension for embedding, after *e.g.* @Zhu2006AutDim.
+The screeplot shows no obvious drop in the singularvalues that may be leveraged to automatically detect a minimal dimension for embedding, after *e.g.* @Zhu2006AutDim.
 Right: cumulative fraction of variance explained by each dimension up to the rank of the European metaweb.
 The grey lines